 In this phase, the Java developer writes the program code, tests it, and makes changes if needed

-Involves testing and debugging each feature after it is completed
+This duty involves testing and debugging each feature after it is completed.

 In this phase, fully functional code is transferred to a live environment

 Other java developer responsibilities include Software maintenance and optimization, project management, leading and liaising, and vendor management.